LibraryCarpentry/lc-git/episodes/02-getting-started.md

 ~~~
 {: .output}

-We can see that one file changed and we made one insertion which was our 'hello world'.
+We can see that one file changed and we made one insertion which was a line with the text 'hello world'.
 We have now recorded our changes and we can later go back and see when we made changes to our file and decided to add 'hello world'.
 We do have a problem now though.
-At the moment our changes are only recorded on our computer.
+At the moment our changes are only recorded localy on our computer.
 At the moment, if we wanted to work with someone else, they would have no way of seeing what we've done.
 Let's fix that.
 Let's jump to the GitHub website where we could decide to host some of our work.
 Hosting here will allow us to share our work with our friends and colleagues but will also allow other people to use or build on our work.